 9. What are the cases when you need to use SQLite and when not?

-SQLite can be used in the following conditions:
+SQLite can be used under the following conditions:

 10. On the other hand, you need not use SQLite for: